 Placement Open House

-The Placement Open House for Fall 2018 will be 9AM-noon on Saturday morning, August 25, in Physics 123.
+The Placement Open House takes place each Fall, 9AM-noon on the Saturday morning before the first day of classes, in Physics 123.

 Getting Credit for Courses Taken Elsewhere

 If you are trying to get pre-matriculation credit for a course that you have already taken elsewhere, that process begins by contacting the Registrar's Office.
 Go to the Trinity College Credit: AP, IPC, and PMC page for more information and instructions.

 Getting Exemption for Course Required by your Major

 If you have a question about getting an exemption from taking a particular math course required for one of your intended majors or minors, you must ask the Director of Undergraduate Studies in that department.
 The Mathematics Department does not arbitrate requirements for majors in other departments.